Blasanka/horizontal_indicator/README.md

     this.numberColor,
     this.selectedBorderColor,
     this.unSelectedBorderColor,
-    this.indicatorShadowColor,
+    this.horizontal_indicatorShadowColor,
-    this.indicatorColor,
+    this.horizontal_indicatorColor,
-    this.indicatorWidth, // default to device width, ignore this if you need full width of the device this.indicatorHeight = 68.0,
+    this.horizontal_indicatorWidth, // default to device width, ignore this if you need full width of the device this.horizontal_indicatorHeight = 68.0,
     this.circleHolderWidth = 45.0,
     this.circleHolderHeight = 45.0,
     this.activeBubbleWidth = 15.0,